 - a. audit service on the information of historical financial; - b. review service on the information of historical financial; - c. other insurance services.
-12
+13 a. possess the valid evidence of the pass of professional accountant examination;

 In order to be a CPA an individual shall: